levinmat/PlaylistAnalyzer/README.md

 ## Sample Output
 The following subsections contain example results from the different features contained in this project.
 Some are links to open a playlist in Spotify, while others are images of plots, or simply text.
-*Note: Any linked Spotify playlists may contain explicit content, parental advisory is advised.*
+*Note: Any linked Spotify playlists may contain explicit content, parental discretion is advised.*

 #### Classification and Prediction